Try Identity Cloaker and enjoy the BBC and ITV from anywhere

 There are other options which the BBC could do to enforce their UK only viewing strategy.
 For instance, implementing some sort of login system based on purchasing a TV license could be a possibility.
 There was also a BBC iPlayer USA subscription at one point which may perhaps be recreated.
 Lots of companies in Canada and the US require a cable reference number before you can watch online for example.
 This would be a huge undertaking for the BBC however one it was likely to implement before Brexit.
 The European Union is trying to establish a single digital market where digital goods can be sold equally across the EU.
 This would technically would also incorporate services like watching the BBC online outside the UK.
 It’s unclear how the UK’s leaving the European Union will affect this situation though.

 So we should be ok with a decent quality VPN for the time being, there are always some reports including recently that Sky Go blocking VPN programs.
 However the best quality ones have been working for many years, I’ve been using Identity Cloaker for nearly a decade now to access the BBC iPlayer app from all over the world.
-It also works for all the other UK TV stations aswell, although I just watch ITV player abroad and the BBC mainly.
+It also works for all the other UK TV stations as well, although I just watch ITV player abroad and the BBC mainly.
 I can confirm that I’ve used to watch Sky Go abroad in 2018 too, and it worked fine.